maparisio/Asteroid-Impact-Prediction/README.md

 ### Guidelines for the Project
 1. Collaborating with our team to pool knowledge and share ideas
 2. Outline a scope and purpose for our project, utilzing our machine learning skills to analyze,solve, or visualize our findings
-3. Finding reliable data to use for our project, being mindful of copyrights,licenses, or terms of use
+3. Finding reliable data to use for our project, being mindful of copyrights, licenses, or terms of use
 4. Track all processes in Jupyter Notebook used for cleanup, and techniques used for Data Analysis
 5. Present our findings to the class on Presentation Day, with each member of our group taking turns in speaking.
 6. Submit the URL of our GitHub repository to be graded.